n006370/HelioX20/Quickstart/README.md

 # Out of the Box

 The following subsections should describe how to get started with the Helio X20 using the release build shipped with the boards.
-The Helio X20 Development Board is ready to use “out of the box” with a pre-installed version of the Android.
+The Helio X20 Development Board is ready to use “out of the box” with a pre-installed version of Android.

 To get started you will need a power supply, an HDMI monitor, a USB keyboard and a USB mouse